oracle/macaron/CONTRIBUTING.md

 ### Merging PRs

-- Before a PR is merged, all commits in the PR should meaningful commits.
+- Before a PR is merged, all commits in the PR should be meaningful.
   - Its commit message should be the same as the PR title if there only one commit.
 - PRs should be merged using the `Squash and merge` strategy.
 In most cases a single commit with a detailed commit message body is preferred.
 Make sure to keep the `Signed-off-by` line in the body.